-Knowledge of main Students will acquire basic and fundamental knowledge of business functional main business functional areas, necessary for them to areas

-(CLG1) understand the general business environment and its interrelationships.
+Knowledge of main business functional areas (CLG1) Students will acquire basic and fundamental knowledge of main business functional areas, necessary for them to understand the general business environment and its interrelationships.
 Specialized knowledge (CLG2) Students will become proficient in up-to-date theories, applications, best practices and other dimensions of their chosen area of specialization, including hands-on applications.